 - No hot-rodding or showboating.
 Don’t toot your own horn.
 Being a show-off in a group formation can get people killed.
 This is not Top Gun.
 Don't play chicken, tailgate others, or act like a dick.

 - Don’t forget your safety apparel and equipment.
 Always select a proper helmet, preferably one with full-face protection.
 A speck of dust at 70 miles per hour can blind a rider.
 So always wear eye protection.
-And never forget your riding boots, chaps, and special padded pants and jackets.
+And never forget your riding boots, chaps, and unique padded pants and jackets.
 Keep your body protected.

-Know Your Motorcycle Hand, Arm And Other Signals And Signs.
+Know Your Motorcycle Hand, Arm, And Other Signals And Signs

 Hand signals have been used since the dawn of time.
 Some cultures, such as the Italians, are slowly, culturally reliant upon these non-verbal cues to communicate emotions and thoughts.
 In military situations of old, before we had radios and other comm lines, the noise and calamity of battle gave rise to the modern Army Signal Corps.
-Using a variety of hand and arm signals used in conjunction with unit guide-ons and standards was key in managing both large and small unit formations on the battlefield.
+Using various hand and arm signals used in conjunction with unit guide-ons and standards was key in managing both large and small unit formations on the battlefield.